 18 – Mishti Doi

-While Bengali sweets are a genre of their own, mishit doi has reached iconic status across not just West Bengal, but the entire county.
+While Bengali sweets are a genre of their own, mishit doi has reached iconic status across not just West Bengal, but the entire country.
 Mishti Doi literally translates to “sweet yogurt” and is a hugely popular dish that is made with thick, reduced yogurt that has been sweetened with jaggery, milk, and sugar.

 Mishti Doi has a rich, caramel-like flavor, and street vendors sell it in small mutkas, or earthen pots.
 The dish is often flavored and garnished with pistachios, almonds, saffron, cardamom, and other flavorings.
 It can be eaten as both a dessert and a snack.